szstonelee/bunnyredis/README.md

 lsof -u root | wc -l
 ```

+Redis memory: add 'vm.overcommit_memory = 1' to /etc/sysctl.conf and then reboot or run the command 'sysctl vm.overcommit_memory=1' for this to take effect

 用官网推荐的Kafka C Library, https://docs.confluent.io/platform/current/clients/index.html#, https://github.com/edenhill/librdkafka

 NOTE: when start bunny-redis use --nodeid=<distinct node id> or clear the topic in Kafka